cockroachdb/docs/v19.1/check.md

 ## Details

-- If you add a `CHECK` constraint to an existing table, added values, along with any updates to current values, are checked.
-To check the existing rows, use [`VALIDATE CONSTRAINT`](validate-constraint.html).
+- <span class="version-tag">New in v19.1</span>: If you add a `CHECK` constraint to an existing table, CockroachDB starts validating existing table data asynchronously as soon as the transaction where the constraint was added commits.
+This is in addition to validating all data added to the columns affected by the constraint.
+Versions prior to 19.1 required you to issue a [`VALIDATE CONSTRAINT`](validate-constraint.html) statement to check the data already in the table.
 - `CHECK` constraints may be specified at the column or table level and can reference other columns within the table.
 Internally, all column-level `CHECK` constraints are converted to table-level constraints so they can be handled consistently.
 - You can have multiple `CHECK` constraints on a single column but ideally, for performance optimization, these should be combined using the logical operators.
 For example: